ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-1-inheritance-day1.rst

     single: generalization
     single: specialization

 Inheritance allows you to reuse data and behavior from the parent class.
-You may notice that several classes share the same data and/or behavior and you pull that out into a parent class.
-This is called It **generalization**.
+If you notice that several classes share the same data and/or behavior,  you can pull that out into a parent class.
+This is called **generalization**.
 For example,  Customers and Employees are both people so it makes sense use the general Person class as seen below.

 Inheritance is also useful for **specialization** which is when you want most of the behavior of a parent class, but want to do at least one thing differently and/or add more data.
 The example below can also be seen as specialization.
 An employee is a person but also has a unique id.
 A customer is a person, but also has a credit card.